willgebhardt/ngc-sim-lib/docs/compartments.md

 # Compartments

-Within ngcsimlib, the global state serves as the backbone of any given model.
+Within NGC-Sim-Lib, the global state serves as the backbone of any given model.
 This global state is essentially the culmination of all of the dynamic or changing parts of the model itself.
-Each value that builds this state is stored within a special "container" that helps track these changes over time -- this is referred to as a "compartment" (`Compartment`).
+Each value that builds this state is stored within a special "container" that helps track these changes over time -- this is referred to as a `Compartment`.

 ## Practical Information

-Practically, when working with compartments, there are a few simple things to keep in mind despite the fact that most of ngcsimlib's primary operation is behind-the-scenes bookkeeping.
+Practically, when working with compartments, there are a few simple things to keep in mind despite the fact that most of NGC-Sim-Lib's primary operation is behind-the-scenes bookkeeping.
 The two main points to note are:
 1. Each compartment holds a value and, thus, setting a compartment with `myCompartment = newValue` will not function as intended since this will overwrite the Python object, i.e., the compartment with `newValue`.
 Instead, it is important to make use of the `.set()` method to update the value stored inside a compartment so